johnvojtech/sentence-topology/README.md

 - [ ] visualize the distribution of distances of transformations to seeds
 - [ ] maybe try different doc2vec hyperparameters
   - different architectures
-  - smaller vector size? reasonable 100
+  - [x] smaller vector size? reasonable 100
 - [ ] Ondrej: "Maybe by using only unsupervised embedding we are asking too much.
 Maybe we should generate the embeddings in a supervised fashion."
-  - Using Jacked-Knife approach -- using 9/10 of the data to train, generate the embeddings for the 1/9 of the data
+  - Using Jackknife resampling -- $N \times$ training on $N - 1$ samples,
+    aggregating predictions